 In the distance, a car pulled up.
 Its shiny bonnet together with the blinding headlights looked like the face of a greedy monster.
 The joey was scared, trying to hide in its mother’s pouch.

 “Don’t be afraid.
 I will not do you any harm.”

+“I am the farmer,” said the human being.
+“I am the owner of the paddock.
 Don’t be afraid, poor thing.
 I’ll take you home.
 My house is warm and my wife will give you a bottle of warm milk.”

 “Mummy,” it cried, “Wake up.”